Updated on 2025-07-22 GMT+08:00

 Function

-It creates a table and fills it with data obtained using SELECT.
-The table columns have the names and data types associated with the output columns of the SELECT.
-Except that you can override the SELECT output column names by giving an explicit list of new column names.
+CREATE TABLE AS creates a table and fills the table with SELECT query results.
+The table columns have the names and data types associated with the output columns of SELECT Except that you can override the SELECT output column names by giving an explicit list of new column names.

 CREATE TABLE AS queries once the source table and writes data in the new table.
 The query result view changes when the source table changes.
 In contrast, a view re-evaluates its defining SELECT statement whenever it is queried.